GWB2025/Stiffness-Matrix-Generator/README.md

 2.  **Define Elements**: Click "Add Element" to create a new spring.
 For each element, define its label, which nodes it connects, and its physical properties (Area, Length).
 You can either input the stiffness `k` directly or check the "Calc k" box to have it computed for you.
 3.  **Set Boundary Conditions**: In the "Boundary Conditions" section, check the boxes corresponding to any nodes that are fixed (i.e., have zero displacement).
 4.  **Apply Forces**: In the "Applied Forces" section, enter any external forces applied at each node.
-5.  **Analyze**: Use the action buttons to perform calculations in sequence:
+5.  **Analyse**: Use the action buttons to perform calculations in sequence:
     *   `Generate Stiffness Matrix`
     *   `Invert Matrix`
     *   `Calculate Displacements`